Azure/PSRule.Rules.Azure/CONTRIBUTING.md

 ## Improving documentation

 This project contains a wide range of documentation, stored in `docs/`.
-Some of the documentation that you might like to add to or improve might include:
+Some of the documentation that you might like to improve include:

 - Rule recommendations (`docs/rules/`).
 - Scenarios and examples (`docs/scenarios/`).